 - Electrical redundancy, with the use of a significant 24-hour uninterruptable power supply, to operate scrubbing equipment, air conditioners, lighting and gas monitoring equipment.

 The methods by which these are achieved can be compared to those found in submerged submarines and have been around for some time.
-However, refuge chambers for the tunnelling industry possess several unique challenges that require further development of specialised features in all key areas.
+However, designing a refuge chamber for the tunnelling industry possess several unique challenges that require further development of specialised features in all key areas.

 Did you know?
 Temperatures can increase within the chamber from ambient heat as well as the metabolic activity of the occupants.
 Cooling the chamber is essential to reducing the potentially fatal effects of heat stress.